About This Course

-Course Title: Architecture (Joint Programme with CIT)
+Architecture (Joint Programme with MTU)

-Duration: 1 year Full-time
+1 Year Full-time

-The established academic infrastructure and philosophy of CCAE is defined by a commitment to excellence in design, and consideration of wider cultural and theoretical phenomena.
-This framework is extended into the Masters Programme, where students will pose certain questions on the spaces and cities we inhabit, through a process of critical questioning and the dual acts of text and assemblage.
+The established academic infrastructure and philosophy of the CCAE are defined by a commitment to excellence in design, and consideration of wider cultural and theoretical phenomena.
+This framework is extended into the master's programme, where students will pose certain questions on the spaces and cities we inhabit, through a process of critical questioning and the dual acts of text and assemblage.

-Central to enabling these investigations and explorations, will be the series of prominent academics and architectural practitioners contributing to this Programme.
+Central to enabling these investigations and explorations will be the series of prominent academics and architectural practitioners contributing to this programme.
 You will be encouraged to participate in a stimulating academic environment.
-You will be required to address the wider problematics that are raised by changes in contemporary society, and provide clues as to how architecture might operate in such an environment.
+You will be required to address the wider problematics that are raised by changes in contemporary society and provide clues as to how architecture might operate in such an environment.

 The course is intelligently paced and driven by a thematic framework.
 You will acquire a comprehensive set of skills that will help you to understand the role of the architect in shaping the modern city.